rackerlabs/rackspace-how-to/CONTRIBUTING.md

 6. When you have finished writing your article, review it in the **Preview** tab.

-7. At the bottom of the page, select "Create a new branch for this commit and start a pull request."
+7. At the bottom of the page, click **Propose new file**.

-8. Click **Propose new file**.

-9. Create a pull request (PR).
+8. Create a pull request (PR).
 On the "Open a pull request" page, check the following settings:

     - `base fork: rackerlabs/rackspace-how-to`
     - `base: master`